American Hi-Fi: 2012–15: Blood & Lemonade

 According to a post on Twitter and Facebook on the band's page, the group announced that they would be recording a new album as a follow-up to Fight the Frequency.
 The band had signed with Goomba Music for the release.
 The album is said to be produced by the band and John Fields and recorded at Stacy Jones' studio, The Deathstar.

 The recording started around February, vocals done on march and the band stated recording was done.
 It was now for the mixing given to Paul David Hager.
 Plans were slowed down as Stacy Jones joined Matchbox Twenty for tour as the drummer.
 On August 1, the band tweeted that their new album will be coming out soon and posted a new track in their website "Killing Time", followed by a second new track "Wake Up" in September.
 American Hi-Fi did a one off sold-out show in London on May 7, 2014 and announced their new album will be titled Blood & Lemonade and released on September 9, 2014 via independent label Rude Records with a new single released on iTunes "Allison".
 On July 15, the band released the second single "Golden State" as an instant grat alongside the album pre-order.
 On August 19, American Hi-Fi released a music video for their single "Golden State".

 The band joined Summerland Tour 2015 with Everclear, Fuel, and Toadies.

 2016: American Hi-Fi Acoustic

 In February 2016, the band announced they were re-recording an acoustic version of their self-titled debut album to be released on Rude Records on April 29, 2016.
 Stacy Jones said they were initially not interested in the idea, but thought it would be an interesting challenge and recorded it live at Sunset Sounds with minimal overdubs.
 To go along with the announcement, the band released the music video for "Flavor of the Weak" Acoustic on YouTube.

 2020: Anywhere Else but Here EP

-Most recently, the band released an EP of cover songs on August 7, 2020 titled Anywhere Else but Here.
+The band released an EP of cover songs on August 7, 2020 titled Anywhere Else but Here.
+On October 10th, 2024, the band released their first new song in a decade: "I'm Still In Love With Rock and Roll".